Friday, May 22, 2026

 Solutions

-When I get down in the dumps the best cure to to get outside, far from the madding crowd and just be, be one with the deer and the moose and the elk, the hawk and the vulture, the dove and the sparrow, the fish in the creeks and ponds.
+When I get down in the dumps the best cure is to get outside, far from the madding crowd and just be, be one with the deer and the moose and the elk, the hawk and the vulture, the dove and the sparrow, the fish in the creeks and ponds.
 Think nothing at all, just be aware of the sun on my face, the wind in my hair, the earth underfoot, the sky up above.

 The little cares that fretted me,